frag-o-matic/cpptutorial/Index.md

   * C-style I/O: `printf` and `scanf`
   * Name-mangling and `extern C`
   * Getting `vector`s and `string`s to play nice with C code

-##### Notes
-* This TOC is fairly complete with respect to the topics to be covered.
-However, this is still a work in progress.
-Expect changes in ordering/sequencing and addition of new topics.
-* Suggestions, Corrections and Feeback to frag_o_matic at gmx dot com